The-Ryuk/The-Ryuk/README.md

 </p>

 <!-- Intro -->
-<h1 align="center">Hi there 👋, I'm Ana</h1>
+<h1 align="center">Hi there 👋, I'm Deepikaa!</h1>
 <h3 align="center">✨ Software Developer | Dreaming in Code ✨</h3>

 ---

 ### 📝 About Me

-I'm Ana, a software developer with a passion for crafting clean, efficient, and scalable code.
-I enjoy working across the full stack, exploring new technologies, and building projects that solve real-world problems.
-When I'm not coding, you'll find me immersed in lo-fi beats and pixel art.
+- 💻 Passionate full-stack developer with a love for clean, efficient, and scalable code
+- 🔁 Experienced in building dynamic front-end UIs and robust back-end APIs
+- 🚀 Always exploring new technologies and pushing the boundaries of what’s possible
+- 🎨 Enjoy working on creative side-projects like pixel art and interactive dashboards
+- 🎧 Fuelled by lo-fi beats, black coffee, and an endless curiosity for code

 ---